 As reported by the National Center for Education Statistics (NCES), the number of colleges offering online education has been explosive in recent years.
-Nearly one-third of all colleges, universities and vocational trade school reported that they offered some form of distance learning.
+Nearly one-third of all colleges, universities and vocational trade schools reported that they offered some form of distance learning.

 As more colleges, universities and trade schools utilize Internet possibilities in offering degrees and certification courses, the broad range of choices available challenges people seeking a higher quality education from a distance.

 Today's students are busy with work and family.
-Completing a degree is not their only priority, but is still a priority in today’s challenge to get ahead.
-Students find an online learning an opportunity to "do it all" without giving up their current commitments or income.
+Completing a degree is not their only priority, but is still a priority in today's challenge to get ahead.
+Students find online learning an opportunity to "do it all" without giving up their current commitments or income.

 Given the varied situations of those who want online learning programs, you may find your virtual classroom to be more diverse than those on a traditional campus.